yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/automation/stickyagent.md

 3. The following parameters must be passed in the API for the sticky agent assignment to function:
     - **Category**
-    - **AssignedTo** - agentId has to be passed. agent ID is the agent's login email address without any special characters.
-Example:  sandy.r@yellow.ai > sandyryellowai
+    - **AssignedTo** - agentId has to be passed. agent ID is the agent's login email address slug value that can be obtained from the backend.
     - **PreferredAgent**
     - **PreferredAgentFallback**